-The market value of investments (reflecting returns, contributions and benefit payments) within the Plan trust depreciated 5.59% during fiscal year 2022, compared to appreciation of 27.56% during fiscal year 2021.
+The market value of investments (reflecting returns, contributions and benefit payments) within the Plan trust appreciated 0.93% during fiscal year 2023, compared to depreciation of 5.59% during fiscal year 2022.
 Changes in the Plan's funded status affect the assets and liabilities recorded on the Combined Balance Sheets in accordance with authoritative guidance for regulated enterprises.
 Due to the District's regulatory treatment, the recognition of funded status is offset by regulatory assets or liabilities and is recovered through customer rates.
 There have been numerous legislative changes in recent years that have affected funding requirements.
-The Moving Ahead for Progress in the 21st Century Act (MAP-21), the Highway and Transportation Funding Act of 2014 (HAFTA), the Bipartisan Budget Act of 2015 (BBA15)h, the American Rescue Plan Act of 2021 (ARPA), and the Infrastructure Investment and Jobs Act (IIJA) were signed into law at the end of 2021.
+The Moving Ahead for Progress in the 21st Century Act (MAP-21), the Highway and Transportation Funding Act of 2014 (HAFTA), the Bipartisan Budget Act of 2015 (BBA15), the American Rescue Plan Act of 2021 (ARPA), and the Infrastructure Investment and Jobs Act (IIJA) were signed into law at the end of 2021.
 All of these acts have decreased the level of minimum required contributions.